 On Sept.
-10 1904, CPR train No. 1 which had just left Mission Junction was robbed in Canada’s first train robbery, bring national attention to Mission.
-The robbery was pulled off by a sixty year old grandfatherly looking man named Billy Miner and his accomplices, Shorty Dunn and Lewis Colqohoun.
+10 1904, the CPR train No. 1 leaving Mission Junction was robbed in Canada’s first train robbery, bringing national attention to Mission.
+The robbery was pulled off by a sixty year old grandfatherly-looking man named Billy Miner and his accomplices, Shorty Dunn and Jake Terry.
 They boarded the train at a water tank.
-After control was gained they made the engineer separate the locomotive, baggage car and two small mail cars from the rest of the train, then moved these cars to Silverdale.
+After they gained control, they made the engineer separate the locomotive, baggage car and two small mail cars from the rest of the train, then moved these cars to Silverdale.

 They took 6,000 to 7,000 dollars worth of gold dust, $914.37 in cash and an 80,000 dollar bond, but left $7.94 scattered across the baggage car.
 Then, according to reports, they rowed across the Fraser River and fled on horseback across Matsqui Prairie to the US border.

 Miner had arrived in town a few days before the robbery took place.
 He took up residence in a shrub bush in Solloway field (near Mission Raceway today) being careful not to attract police attention, but also to be at a point where he could watch the coming and goings of trains at the junction.
 Many people say they saw or spoke to Miner while he was waiting for the money-laden train.